mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    `2` - Create and start Local Repo Containers

-   Type the Index number for the `fusion-docker-compose_fusion` network, followed by enter.
+   Type the Index number for the `fusion_fusion` network, followed by enter.

    This may take 2-3 minutes.
 Once the following line is displayed in the Event Log, the repositories are ready: